This Crockpot Macaroni and Cheese makes a deliciously creamy macaroni with the use of a crockpot.

 2 eggs beaten

 Spray your crockpot with a nonstick spray (I use olive oil spray, but use what you like).
 Pour in the dry macaroni noodles.
-Then pour in the milk and beat the eggs in a separate bowl before adding.
-Sprinkle the salt and add the dijon mustard.
+Top the noodles with the shredded cheese.
+Add the milk to a bowl with the eggs, dijon mustard, and salt.
+Mix well and then pour into the crockpot.
 Give the entire contents of the crockpot a good stir to combine.
 Then place the butter on top before putting the lid on to cook.
 Cook on low for 1 hour or until the macaroni is soft.
-Be sure not to overcook as the macaroni will begin to dry out.
+Be sure not to overcook as the macaroni will begin to dry out if cooked too long.

 - It is best to use freshly shredded cheese from a block or from the deli.
 Prepackaged shredded cheese is coated with cellulose which is an anti clumping ingredient that can cause the macaroni and cheese to be more gritty.